joshivivek101/online-random-allocation-with-points/readme.md

 ```

 ## GenerateResults By Match
-Allocate for a match and store to google sheets.
+Generate results for a match and store to google sheets.

 ```
 python command.py --generate-results --match-no 1